hrkloeck/SKAMPI_DATA/work_with_the_dataset/README.md

   --HELP                Show info on input
 ```

+The follownig generates of each polarisation and noise diode combination a file.

 ```
 python EXAMPLE_TO_ACCESS_AND_PLOT.py --DATA_FILE=EDD_2022-10-18T11:07:55.459719UTC_jvpgs.hdf5 --DOPLOT_FINAL_SPEC --DOPLOT_FINAL_WATERFALL --DOPLOT_ON_SKY --DOSAVEPLOT
 ```

-Generates for each polarisation and noise diode combination a file.

-As examples:
+As examples channel 0 and ND off:

 - 1d spectrum